-ERLC Members are appointed by the Minister for Health and Aged Care, according to the process prescribed in the RIHE Act.
+ERLC Members are appointed by the responsible Minister, according to the process prescribed in the RIHE Act.
 Appointments are on a part-time basis for a period not exceeding three years, with Members eligible for reappointment.

 The expertise of each Member is prescribed in the RIHE Act.
 The Committee includes individuals with expertise in research ethics, research, assisted reproductive technology, law, consumer health and disability, the regulation of assisted reproductive technology, and embryology.
 It also includes a Cross-member with the Australian Health Ethics Committee of NHMRC.